 a.
 Article 5 – Site Development Standards –

 Landscaping – Newer standards require that any current establishments that seek updates will be required to comply.
-Additional details regarding information required for the Planning Commission will include material details such as plants, ground cover, etc. These standards are to maintained throughout the span of the site plan.
+Additional details regarding information required for the Planning Commission will include material details such as plants, ground cover, etc. These standards are to BE maintained throughout the span of the site plan.
 Discussion ensued.

 Landscaping Buffers and Screening – Details what this should look like as well as Green Belts as they apply.
 Discussion ensued regarding setbacks on fencing, widths of walls/fencing, etc. with suggestion to note referencing Article 3.